rvalavi/blockCV/README.md

 ### Citation
 To cite package ‘blockCV’ in publications use:

-  Roozbeh Valavi, Jane Elith, José Lahoz-Monfort and Gurutzeta Guillera-Arroita (2018). blockCV: Spatial and environmental blocking for k-fold cross-validation.
-  R package version 0.1.0.
+  Valavi, R., Elith, J., Lahoz-Monfort, J. J., & Guillera-Arroita, G. (2018). blockCV: an R package for generating spatially or environmentally separated folds for k-fold cross-validation of species distribution models.
+BioRxiv, 357798.

 Citation will be updated.